3Shain/algebraic-effects-ts/README.md

 ```
 to guarantee that all effects except for built-ins are properly handled, otherwise you will get `never` in compile-time and it reflects an error will be thrown in runtime.

-Note typescript doesn't support recursive function inference, this is very unconvinient because you need to declare the computation type manually but it's always intended to be inferenced implicitly.
+Note typescript doesn't support recursive function inference, this is very inconvenient because you need to declare the computation type manually but it's always intended to be inferred implicitly.

 ## References